Sample The Books of Time Worksheet

 1 Once upon an ancient time there was a beautiful city where the emperor was both gracious and practical.
 He had a vast empire rich with loyal citizens, precious metals, majestic architecture, and restful landscapes.
 His territory extended in all directions for thousands of miles.
 The citizens generally had everything they needed, and they trusted their emperor because of his wisdom.
 However, despite all of his wealth, the emperor occasionally had a disturbing dream that caused him to wonder whether his charmed life would end.
 He then consulted his wise priests and holy men for understanding.

 2 One night the emperor dreamed that there was a huge fire in his conservatory.
 The flames crackled high in the air, casting dancing patterns on the colorful mosaics on the walls.
 Orange fire licked the arched marble ceilings, and black smoke filled the air.
 Frightened nobles ran away in terror as a gray-robed magician tossed precious books into the flames.
 Then the entire palace disappeared as the last book burned.
 All that remained was a pile of acrid, smoking ash.
-The emperor woke up shaking with fear and summoned the wise men from his Ecumenical Council.
-None of the priests could explain his strange dream, so a slave prepared a steaming herbal tea for the distraught ruler.
+The emperor woke up shaking with fear and summoned the wise men from his council.
+None of them could explain his strange dream.
+A slave prepared a steaming herbal tea for the distraught ruler.
 An attentive physician secretly added a strong sleeping powder to the beverage, and soon the emperor fell asleep.
 He did not dream again.

 3 The next day the emperor felt composed, but he had feelings of ambivalence about his dream.
 What did it herald for his empire?
-He didn't have time to think about it for long because he went to meetings all day.
+He didn't have time to think about it for long because he sat in meetings all day.
 The chancellor rambled on endlessly.
-He was a real martinet and tried to indoctrinate others about the need for strict adherence to rules.
-His attitude annoyed the emperor, but his dismissal was a moot point.
 Other officials reported that the infantry was victorious in a recent campaign, tax collections were successful, and all new building projects had passed inspection.

 4 Things seemed to be running smoothly until a woman in a gray robe decorated with violet embroidery burst into the chamber carrying a bulging burlap sack.